Mrrvm/Autonomous-Systems/README.md

 The project was developed for the Autonomous Systems course in [Instituto Superior Técnico](https://tecnico.ulisboa.pt/), Universidade de Lisboa.

+For further understanding, you may want to read the [report](https://github.com/Mrrvm/SA/blob/master/report.pdf) on this.

 ## Running it

 We provide a simulator as well as real datasets.